 even the righteousness of God, through faith in Jesus Christ, to all and on all who believe…Romans 3:22

-So applying that to taking communion, we are righteous when we believe, but we are expected to walk in righteousness.
-Therefore, reading again 1 Corinthians 11:27-30, we find that there are some who should not take communion – those not walking in righteousness.
+Let us apply this truth when taking communion; we are righteous when we believe, but we need to walk in righteousness.
+Therefore, reading again 1 Corinthians 11:27-30, we find that some should not take communion – those not walking in holiness.
 Just because we sin does not mean we should abstain from communion.
-We should examine ourselves, and confess our sins.
+We should examine ourselves and confess our sins.

 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 When we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make Him a liar, and His word is not in us.1 John 1:8-10

-However if we have a mind-set of not being willing to change, that is not a fruit of repentance.
-So it is my belief that if someone is genuinely trying to overcome sin then there is nothing to stop them from taking communion.
-However if it is their attitude that they can ask forgiveness, and then plan on carrying on in sin, then no they should not take communion.
+However, if we have a mindset of not being willing to change for the better; it is not the fruit of repentance.
+So I believe that if someone is genuinely trying to overcome sin, then there is nothing to stop them from taking communion.
+However, if it is their attitude that they can ask forgiveness and then plan on continuing to sin, they should not take communion.

 God forgives us when we sin against Him and others, because that is the nature of who He is.
-However some think that we can simply confess and continue sinning, which comes out of a wrong concept of what grace is.
-Scripture warns us that there are some of whom judgment will come upon, if they do not want to change and accept the discipline of the Father.
+However, some think that we can confess and continue sinning, which comes from a wrong concept of grace.
+Scripture warns us that there are some of whom judgment will come upon if they do not want to change and accept the discipline of the Father.
 There are two sins that I would be particularly concerned about when taking communion.

 - Sexual sin